 Drill 5 to 10 Holes

 Something about walleyes you should know is that they are quite active and avid swimmers.
 Many ice anglers will only drill 1 or 2 holes and then wonder why they are not catching anything.
 Well, walleyes swim back and forth.

 Moreover, the hole you drilled in the ice might not be at the ideal location, plus if you try fishing from a single spot too much, all species of fish are instinctively going to become suspicious.

 To increase your chances of making a catch and reduce suspicion and caution by the fish, drilling many holes a fair way apart from each other is recommended.

 The Right Location and Time

 Now, even if you have the right rod, the right lure, and lots of holes drilled, all of that won’t do you any good if there are no walleye around.
 In other words, begin with choosing the right location.
 This is absolutely key to success.

 First off, it helps to know how deep the water is.
 If the water is shallow, you are out to a good start.
 Walleyes often like sticking to shallower waters, especially when there are many plants, rocks, and wood stumps to provide them with cover.

 Now, some walleyes will swim in deeper waters, but it is rarer, and if you plan on fishing deeper waters, be sure that your lure gets to within a couple feet of the bottom, as walleyes will swim close to the bottom in deeper waters.

 What’s also important to note is that fish instincts dictate that they swim in shallower waters when it is darker out and will often stick to deeper waters during the day.

 On that same note, walleyes are most active during feeding times, during low light hours, but not in total darkness.
 Therefore, the best time to ice fish for walleye are at dawn and dusk.

-At the end of a long day of ice fishing, if you follow all of the tips and techniques described above, you should have a cooler teeming with fresh walleye.
+At the end of a long day of ice fishing for walleye, if you follow all of the tips and techniques described above, you should have a cooler teeming with fresh walleye.